-The Texas Department of Transportation and Fort Bend County, in conjunction with the Federal Highway Administration (FHWA), propose to widen existing two-lane Trammel Fresno Road from Fort Bend Parkway to FM 521 in Fort Bend County.
+The Texas Department of Transportation and Fort Bend County, in conjunction with the Federal Highway Administration (FHWA), is widening the existing two-lane Trammel Fresno Road from Fort Bend Parkway to FM 521 in Fort Bend County.

-The proposed widening would create 3.021 miles of a four-lane roadway within the existing right of way, which varies between 90 and 160 feet.
+The widening construction project will create 3.021 miles of a four-lane roadway within the existing right of way, which varies between 90 and 160 feet.

 Improvements include a 12-foot continuous left turn lane, continuous 14-foot outside and 11-foot inside lane.
-The project would also include sidewalks along both sides of the roadway from Hurricane Lane to the South Post Oak Road intersection.
-Where sidewalks are not proposed, pedestrian accommodations would be possible on the proposed 7.5-foot roadway shoulders.
+The project also includes sidewalks along both sides of the roadway from Hurricane Lane to the South Post Oak Road intersection.
+Where sidewalks were not originally proposed, pedestrian accommodations will be possible on the 7.5-foot roadway shoulders.

-To enhance the pedestrian safety along Trammel Fresno, the proposed project includes crosswalk stripes and signage at all signalized intersections.
-A new signal with countdown timer would be installed at S. Post Oak Boulevard and join existing signals on the corridor.
+To enhance the pedestrian safety along Trammel Fresno, the project includes crosswalk stripes and signage at all signalized intersections.
+A new signal with countdown timer will be installed at S. Post Oak Boulevard and join existing signals on the corridor.

-Cyclist accommodations would be addressed with the addition of a 14-foot outside travel lane in each direction through the limits of the proposed project.
+Cyclist accommodations will be addressed with the addition of a 14-foot outside travel lane in each direction through the limits of the proposed project.

-Two detention ponds would be constructed in areas outside of the right of way to accommodate associated drainage needs of the project.
-Right of way for these ponds (approximately 3.6 acres) has been identified adjacent to the roadway corridor and would not require the displacement of any individual structures.
+Two detention ponds will be constructed in areas outside of the right of way to accommodate associated drainage needs of the project.
+Right of way for these ponds (approximately 3.6 acres) has been identified adjacent to the roadway corridor and will not require the displacement of any individual structures.